-A. Yes.
-It is possible to get funding for PADs.
-If you are looking to have one fitted in your area, visit The British Heart Foundation for more information on fund raising and how to apply.
+A. It is possible to receive funding for a public access defibrillator.
+If you want on installing in your local areas, it’s a good idea to visit The British Heart Foundation for more information on fund raising and how to apply.

 Q. What is the cheapest defibrillator I can buy?

 A. The cheapest defibrillator on Risk Assessment Products is the iPAD saver NF1200 semi automatic defibrillator which is currently £982.79 (as of November 2020).
 It has simple and easy operation, conducts daily self tests, has an IP rating of 54 meaning it can withstand dust and water and can also be used on children up to 25kg or below the age of 8 due to the paediatric pads that are available to purchase.
 An impressive five year warranty means you have peace of mind and the clear audio and visual instructions during use make it simple to use.